swdayu/howtos/android/auto/uiautomator.md

 - https://developer.android.com/reference/android/support/test/runner/AndroidJUnitRunner.html

 ## UiDevice (android.support.test.uiautomator.UiDevice)
-> provide access to state information about the device
+> it provides access to state information about the device
-> can be also for simulating user actions on the device, such as pressing the d-pad or pressing the Home and Menu buttons
+> it can be used to simulate user actions on the device, such as pressing p-pad or Home and Menu buttons

 UiDevice.getInstance(Instrumentation instrumentation)
 > retrieve a singleton instance of UiDevice

+UiObject findObject(UiSelector selector)
+> return a UiObject which represents a view that matches the selector

+boolean takeScreenshot(File storePath[, float scale, int quality])
+> take a screenshot of current window and store it as PNG with scale (1.0f default) and quality (90% default)

+void wakeUp()
+> simulate pressing the power button if the screen is OFF else it does nothing

 boolean pressHome()
 > simulate a short press on the HOME button